Stochastic Sandpile Model: exact sampling and complete graph: The microscopic chain of sleeping/active particles

 \begin{itemize} \item With probability~$1/N$, this site is the sink, in which case both the number of active particles and the total number of particles decrease by~$1$, whence the jump probability~\eqref{jump-to-sink}.

-\item With probability~$(X_t-Y_t)/N$, the particle jumps to a site occupied by a sleeping particle, and both particles are waken up, as explained in Section~\ref{sleeping-act not}.
+\item With probability~$(X_t-Y_t)/N$, the particle jumps to a site occupied by a sleeping particle (and possibly by active particles as well), and both particles are woken up, as explained in Section~\ref{sleeping-act not}.
 Thus, the number of active particles increases by~$1$, whence~\eqref{jump-to-sleeping}.

 \item With probability~$(N-1-X_t+Y_t)/N$, the particle jumps to a non-sink vertex that does not contain sleeping particles (but may or may not contain active particles) where it falls asleep instantaneously.
 Thus, the number of active particles decreases by~$1$.
 This gives the last transition probability~\eqref{jump-to-active}. \end{itemize}